-(*articles may contain affiliate links*) As I hinted in the first camping memory post, Missy wowed us with Eggs in a Bag.
+(Enter disclaimer text) As I hinted in the first camping memory post, Missy wowed us with Eggs in a Bag.
 I know, it sounds really gross and I am sure you are skeptical that this would result in runny eggs and food poisoning, something you don’t want while camping, right?
 Greg will eat anything, so he supported Missy’s efforts; Tom and I were willing to try, but had back up plans just in case.
 Oh, thank goodness we trusted her.

 You see, “Eggs in a Bag” became our breakfast both days.
 It was that good.